-Fig. 8.
-Schematic yields of oil and natural gas when generation occurs from source rock in the absence (A) and presence (B) of water as a source of hydrogen.
-(A) Traditional model of the amount and timing of organic alteration products generated during progressive burial in sedimentary basins that assumes hydrogen in organic alteration products are derived only from kerogen.
+Fig. 7.
+Schematic yields of oil and natural gas when generation occurs from source rock in the absence (A) and presence (B) of water as a source of H. (A) Traditional model of the amount and timing of organic alteration products generated during progressive burial in sedimentary basins that assumes that H in organic alteration products is derived only from kerogen and bitumen.
 The form of this figure is constrained by the maturation trends shown in the Van Krevelen diagram.
-(B) Schematic illustration of the amount and timing of organic alteration products generated if water and minerals are allowed to contribute the requisite hydrogen for the formation of hydrocarbons.
+(B) Schematic illustration of the amount and timing of organic alteration products generated if water and minerals are allowed to contribute the requisite H for the formation of hydrocarbons.
 Illustration is after Seewald (2003) and Hunt (1996).
 Listed values of %Ro and temperature are from an EASY%Ro calculation applying a heating rate of ~0.4 °C per Myr.